AhmedIbrahiemZeid/DevOps3-Project/README.md

 - ✅ Separation of concerns (base vs overlays)
 - ✅ Tag-based versioning (not branch-based)
 - ✅ Progressive delivery with canary deployments
+- ✅ **ApplicationSet for environment automation**
 - ✅ Declarative infrastructure management
+- ✅ **DRY principle with ApplicationSet generators**

+## 💡 Why ApplicationSet for Canary?

+Using ApplicationSet for canary deployments provides several advantages:

+- **Single Source of Truth**: One ApplicationSet manages multiple environments
+- **Automatic Generation**: No need to manually create separate Application manifests
+- **Consistency**: Ensures prod and canary follow the same deployment pattern
+- **Scalability**: Easy to add more environments (staging, dev, etc.)
+- **Reduced Maintenance**: Update deployment logic in one place

 ---

-**Note**: This project showcases production-ready patterns for deploying and managing applications on Kubernetes using modern DevOps tools and methodologies.
+**Note**: This project showcases production-ready patterns for deploying and managing applications on Kubernetes using modern DevOps tools and methodologies, with a special focus on ArgoCD ApplicationSet for advanced deployment scenarios.